Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![The option to train a model has been selected](media/Lab2-8.png)

 1. Training a model may take up to 45-60 minutes to succeed.
-Click on **Go to models**.
+Click on **Go to Models**.

     ![The option to train a model has been selected](media/Lab2-9.png)